hollyhudson/not_workshop/README.md

 > mosquitto -v
 ```

+The `-v` flag puts it in verbose mode.

-You can then publish (talk) and subscribe (listen), from any device running the client software, with these commands:
+You can then publish (tell) and subscribe (listen), from any device running the client software, with these commands:

 ```bash
 > mosquitto_sub -h [IP address of broker] -t [topic]